eraikakou/All-About-NLP/courses/coursera/Natural-Language-Processing-Specialization/Natural-Language-Processing-with-Probabilistic-Models/ReadMe.md

    1. **ELMO** for embeddings from language models, by the Allen Institute for AI or
    1. **GPT-2** or generative pre-training 2 by Open AI.

 If you want to use these advanced methods, you can find off the shelf pre-trained models on the Internet.
 You can fine tune these models using your own corpus to generate high-quality, domain, specific word embeddings.
-To recap, you now have some tools in your toolbox for creating word embeddings, including some pretty sophisticated new models.
-That's nice.
-Up next, I will introduce the continuous bag of words model, that you'll be using for this week's assignment.